python/devguide/core-developers/responsibilities.rst

 Mailing Lists and Bug Notifications
 ===================================

-Mailing lists have generally been replaced by the `discussion forum
+Mailing lists have generally been replaced by the `Discourse forum
 <https://discuss.python.org/>`_.
 Refer to :ref:`mailinglists` for more information.

 If you want notification of new issues, you can use the appropriate GitHub notification